-- Staff are expected to save all data relating to their work to their Laptop, which is synchronised to a secure school server. - The school discourages the use of removable media however if they are used we expect the Encryption of all removable media (USB pen drives, CDs, portable drives) taken outside school. - Staff laptops require a user name and password to be able to access them. - IEPs, assessment records, pupil medical information and any other data related to pupils or staff is to be password protect prior to a data transference. - Only take offsite information you are authorised to and only when it is necessary and required in order to fulfil your role.
+- Staff are expected to save all data relating to their work to their Laptop or google drive. - The school discourages the use of removable media however if they are used we expect the Encryption of all removable media (USB pen drives, CDs, portable drives) taken outside school. - Staff laptops require a user name and password to be able to access them. - OPP's, assessment records, pupil medical information and any other data related to pupils or staff is to be password protect prior to a data transference. - Only take offsite information you are authorised to and only when it is necessary and required in order to fulfil your role.
 If you are unsure speak to a member of the Senior Leadership Team.